Med Jones: The Great Recession of 2008

-In January 2009 interview, he attributed Groupthink dynamics as the main reason for why mainstream economists missed the GFC.
-He also warned about major potential risks, but foretasted the economic decline cycle will bottom in 2009 and we could see stability sometime late 2009 or early 2010, then we will be back to modest recovery in late 2010 or early 2011.
-However, the real estate, construction and financial industries will bottom out in 2010, the recovery could start in 2011."
-Despite the potentials risks and general doom and gloom of Wall Street and many mainstream economists at the time, his belief was that the US government had "the knowledge and the tools to mitigate those risks.”
+In a January 2009 interview, he identified Groupthink dynamics as the main reason why mainstream economists overlooked the Global Financial Crisis (GFC).
+He also warned about major potential risks but forecasted that "the general economic decline cycle will bottom in 2009, and we could see stability sometime late 2009 or early 2010, then we will be back to modest recovery in late 2010 or early 2011."
+Despite the potential risks and general pessimism of Wall Street and many mainstream economists at the time, he believed that the US government had "the knowledge and the tools to mitigate those risks."

-In 2011, the U.S. News & World Report noted that Jones' predictions were among the most accurate of the economists who predicted the crisis.

-Investors and investment advisors, who follow Jones' predictions consider him to be a prominent independent-thinking money manager and economist.

-Views on economic forecasting and Wall Street

-Despite his forecasting record regarding the Great Recession and its recovery, Jones advised investors against relying on his forecasts.
-He believes economic forecasting is unreliable and that Wall Street is similar to a casino.
-In an interview, he stated, "I do not advise anyone to invest based on my outlook of the economy.
-The truth is that when people invest on Wall Street, they are essentially making bets about the future."
-Additionally, despite recognition for his work in economics, he attempts to distance himself from the economics profession.

-Gross National Happiness Index - GNH Index
+Gross National Happiness Index

-The term "GNH Index" (GNH) was coined in 1972 by Dutch pioneer and fourth president of the European Commission, Sicco Mansholt.
+The term Gross National Happiness (GNH) was coined in 1972 by Dutch pioneer and fourth president of the European Commission, Sicco Mansholt.
 GNH is often misattributed to Bhutan's fourth King, Jigme Singye Wangchuck, who popularized the concept in the late 1990s.
 The GNH philosophy suggests that promoting happiness is the ideal purpose of governments.
 Implementing this philosophy has been challenging due to the subjective nature of happiness, the lack of an exact quantitative definition of GNH, and the absence of a practical model to measure the impact of economic policies on citizens' subjective well-being.